Selected Working Papers

 Abstract The use of social media in public diplomacy, or digital diplomacy, can be a tool for low-level information warfare to shape public opinion and serve political interests.
 Despite the focus of existing literature on Western powers, African MFAs have embraced the digital revolution.
 This article traces the emergence of African digital diplomacy by exploring its online infrastructure, including its presence, determinants, followers, and more, through cross-platform and cross-country comparisons.
 It employs a quantitative descriptive approach to analyze an original dataset of all African MFAs on social media.
 Findings reveal that African MFAs are more active on Twitter despite having a larger presence on Facebook.
 The key determinants of African digital diplomacy are a large population, English as an official language, democratic governance, and widespread internet access.
 This research has implications for diplomatic communications in Africa and beyond.

-U.S.-China trade war
+U.S.-China trade war:

 Boliang Zhu, Aubrey Waddick, Yilang Feng, and Angel M. Villegas-Cruz.
 “Firms Caught in Crossfire: International Stakes and Domestic Politics in Corporate Positioning on De-Globalization.”